 For example, this year Wed was free admission and parking, as well as limited events.
 Thursday and Friday were the Houston Kennel Club All-Breed Shows.
 Saturday and Sunday are the Group and Best in Show Judging as well as Creative Dog Grooming Contests, Agility, Flyball, Freestyle, Frisbee, Obedience, and Barn Hunt trials.

 We probably spent more than we should have this year.
 The rows of vendors offered everything from dog grooming supplies to beef jerky, to iron sculptures.
-We ended up getting a collar, two leads, a racoon tail, a Dog is Good sweatshirt, shoe ensoles, a necklace and some earrings.
+We ended up getting a collar, two leads, a raccoon tail, a Dog is Good sweatshirt, shoe insoles, a necklace, and some earrings.
 Honestly, I would have spent more if I could have.
 So much to see and enjoy at the dog show!